Jeff Gutt

 Jeffrey Adam Gutt (born May 2, 1976) is an American singer and songwriter who has been the lead vocalist for Stone Temple Pilots since November 2017.
 He is also the former lead vocalist for the nu metal band Dry Cell.

 Gutt has appeared in two seasons of the American reality television series The X Factor.
-He first appeared in season 2 (2012) when he drew international acclaim for his heartfelt rendition of Leonard Cohen's "Hallelujah", before being eliminated in the following "Boot Camp" episode.
-Gutt competed in Season 3 (2013) of The X Factor USA, finishing in second place.
+He first appeared in season 2 (2012) when he drew international acclaim for his rendition of Leonard Cohen's "Hallelujah", before being eliminated in the following "Boot Camp" episode.
+Gutt competed in season 3 (2013) of The X Factor USA, finishing in second place.
 In 2014, he was dubbed as one of the most "influential" X Factor USA contestants of all time by FoxWeekly.

 Early life and career

 Gutt's family resided in St. Clair County, located in southeast Michigan, throughout most of his childhood years.
 He attended schools in both Algonac and Marine City, graduating from Marine City High School in 1994.

 Gutt's prominent band during his high school years was Innerfaith.
 He was the frontman of Innerfaith, which he formed with friends Matt Brooks on bass, Jeff Sankuer on drums, and guitarist Patrick Sankuer.
 Innerfaith wrote and performed original songs, ultimately winning the "Blue Water Area Battle of the Bands" in Marysville, Michigan.

 In 2012, two early extended plays featuring Gutt on vocals were made downloadable for free through his official site: a three-track 1992–1995 compilation (named Nautical Star by fans for its cover) and a four-track Dragonfly (1997).
 The latter was recorded by Gutt with the band of the same name which featured Steve Mazur of Our Lady Peace on guitar.
 Lyrics from the Dragonfly song "Sugarpill" were later used for a Dry Cell song "New Revolution".